 Valid applications to purchase Shares received before the Valuation Point on a Business Day will be processed at the Share price calculated at that Valuation Point except where dealing has been suspended as set out in paragraph 3.10.
-Valid applications to purchase shares received after the Valuation Point on a Business Day will be processed at the Share price calculated at the Valuation Point on the next Dealing Day except where dealing in the Company has been suspended as set out in paragraph 3.10.
+Valid applications to purchase shares received after the Valuation Point on a Business Day will be processed at the Share price, subject to any dilution adjustment, calculated at the Valuation Point on the next Dealing Day except where dealing in the Company has been suspended as set out in paragraph 3.10.